What is the Genetic Medicines Test Service and how does it work?

 If your body is producing too many of these proteins then you might work through medications too quickly to really get a benefit from them.

-Genetic Medicines Test results are Life-long results
+Genetic Medicines Test results are lifelong results

-These results are life-long results.
-However, as tests change and new genes are researched you may be asked or want to perform further Genetic Medicines Tests in the future.
+These results are lifelong results.
+However, as tests change and new genes are researched, you may be asked or want to perform further Genetic Medicines Tests in the future.
 The laboratory reference sheet at the end of the report will be your best resource for determining if other testing could provide benefits.

-Benefit outside of initially ordered indication
+Benefit outside of the initially ordered indication

 Some genes, like CYP2D6 and CYP2C19, can provide information on multiple drug classes.
 For instance, these same genes can be involved in antidepressant medications, opioid pain medications, antipsychotics, proton pump inhibitors and nerve pain medications.